zkbames/hello-world/README.md

 # hello-world
 just another repository
-just a meat-head trying to code
+I'm just a meat-head trying to learn some code